-West Virginia Health Bridge Risk Corridor Payment Adjustment
+7.2.2 West Virginia Health Bridge Risk Corridor Payment Adjustment

-Using the Medical Loss Ratio calculation methodology described in the Attachment I of this Contract, the Department will evaluate the total annual capitation payment made to the MCO for West Virginia Health Bridge (WVHB) members and their associated medical costs against a designated Risk Corridor to determine whether a Risk Corridor payment adjustment is warranted.
-A Risk Corridor is established beginning with a target Medical Loss Ratio (MLR) of eighty-five (85) percent of total capitation paid by the Department on behalf of WVHB members during the State Fiscal Year 2016.
-If the MCO's WVHB MLR falls outside of the target Risk Corridor range of eighty-five to ninety-five percent, the MCO will be subject to an adjustment to total WVHB capitation payments for the State Fiscal Year 2016.
+Using the Medical Loss Ratio calculation methodology described in the Appendix I of this Contract, the Department will evaluate the total annual capitation payment made to the MCO for West Virginia Health Bridge (WVHB) members and their associated medical costs against a designated Risk Corridor to determine whether a Risk Corridor payment adjustment is warranted.
+A Risk Corridor is established beginning with a target Medical Loss Ratio (MLR) of eighty-five (85) percent of total capitation paid by the Department on behalf of WVHB members during State Fiscal Year 2016 and 2017.
+If the MCO's WVHB MLR falls outside of the target Risk Corridor range of eighty-five to ninety-five percent, the MCO will be subject to an adjustment to total WVHB capitation payments for the State Fiscal Year 2016 and 2017.

-For medical expenses below eighty-five (85) percent of total capitation paid for WVHB members, no capitation adjustments will be made as the MCO must pay a program rebate to the Department using the methodology per Article III, Section 7.3.
+For medical expenses below eighty-five (85) percent of total capitation paid for WVHB members, the MCO must pay a rebate to the Department using the methodology per Article III, Section 7.3.